 It is important to know what is the best way to talk to each other in a productive way.
 This may avoid more stressful issues first and try to build some common ground between the two of you before you approach more complex issues and avoid being misunderstood.

 Let’s focus on misunderstandings and introduce the concept of a misunderstanding via technology.
 Take this text for example:

 “Yes!!” – Now does this, from your interpretation, mean the person is ecstatic, shouting or frustrated with you?

 The exclamation mark has to be one of the most abused pieces of punctuation in the world today, as it can communicate so many emotions through texts.

 Similarly, one-word answers such as “OK.” and “fine.” fail to communicate any emotion, as they are barriers in their own right.
-Also remembering that they can be again misinterpreted, as if someone says they are all okay or fine, this could mean the antithesis of that.
+Also remembering that they can be misinterpreted again, as if someone says they are all okay or fine, this could mean the antithesis of that.

-This could promote further missing communication and be creating greater anxiety, as well as fuelling existing issues.
+This could promote further missing communication and create greater anxiety, as well as fueling existing issues.